briankoser/sfc-listeners-guide/episodes/0035-top-5-dreams.md

         <li>Ben hung out with Neil Gaiman, who declared them lifelong friends.
 Then he was a good demon that was trapped in an angelic cocoon by an angel bounty hunter.
         <li>Ben went to New York with Matt and got accused of murder.
         <li>Ben was the king of an alternate universe but got trapped in our universe.
 He got a construction job but was fired because he didn't know anything about construction.
-        <li>Ben directed a children's play of {% workTitle "Game of Thrones" %}.
+        <li>Ben directed a children's play of {% work "Game of Thrones" %}.
       </ol>
     </div>
     <div class="column matt">